cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 ## Narrative Probability

-For a story to be probable (probably true, that is), it must meet three criteria:
+For a story to be probable (probably true, that is), it must satisfy three criteria:

 - argumentative or structural coherence
 - material coherence